NanoAdblocker/NanoCore2/notes/privacy_policy.md

 ### Other Features

 If you choose to use these features, you must consent to additional privacy policies.
-These features are optional and are not required for the Projects to function.
+These features are optional and do not affect the primary functionalities of the Projects.

 - [Quick Issue Reporter](https://github.com/jspenguin2017/uBlockProtector/blob/master/notes/issue-reporter.MD)